metasfresh/metasfresh/misc/services/mock-scale/mock-scale/README.md

 As an example, one can run the Docker image with the following comand:

 `docker run -e response.soehenle.get-instantGrossWeight="001001N 11 kg" -e response.soehenle.get-stableGrossWeight="A1234567001001N 12,095 kg" -p 8090:8090  dockerImage`,
-where `dockerImage` represents the name of the image specified when it was built.
+where `dockerImage` represents the tag of the image specified when it was built.

 Following the command:
 - the application is running on port 8090